Error Correction by Structural Simplicity: Correcting Samplable Additive Errors: Introduction

-\ignore{ The above result implies the impossibility of correcting every samplable errors with membership test by efficient syndrome decoding in a black-box way.
-However, this implication is quite restrictive since the syndrome decoding can be employed only for linear codes, and there are many efficient decoding algorithms other than syndrome decoding in the coding theory literature.
-Furthermore, the general syndrome-decoding problem is known to be NP-hard~\cite{BMT78}.

-We tried to derive impossibility results for general coding schemes, and give an oracle separation result for \emph{low-rate} codes.
-Specifically, we show that there is an oracle relative to which there exists a samplable distribution $Z$ with $H(Z) = \omega(\log n)$ that is not correctable by efficient coding schemes of rate $R < 1 - H(Z)/n - \omega({\log n}/{n})$.
-Namely, we could remove the restriction of syndrome decoding.
-This negative result also implies the impossibility of correcting every samplable errors by low-rate coding schemes in a black-box way.
-For codes with a higher rate, as will be stated later, we give a stronger impossibility result.
-Specifically, we show that every flat distribution $Z$ is not correctable by codes with rate $R > 1 - H(Z)/n$. }

 We show the existence of an uncorrectable distribution with membership test for \emph{low-rate} codes.
-Specifically, we show that there is an oracle relative to which there exists a samplable distribution $Z$ of entropy $\omega(\log n)$ that is not correctable by efficient coding schemes of rate $R < 1 - H(Z)/n - \omega({\log n}/{n})$.
-The result complements the impossibility of correcting flat distributions for rate $R > 1 - H(Z)/n + O(1/n)$.
-Also, the entropy of $\omega(\log n)$ is optimal since, as in the above observations, there is a probabilistic construction of a code that corrects $Z$ in polynomial time if $H(Z) = O(\log n)$.
+As sampling algorithms, we employ \emph{oracle algorithms}~\cite{AB09}, which can make a black-box use of an external entity called \emph{oracle}.
+We present an oracle algorithm that induces a samplable distribution $Z$ of entropy $m = $ $\omega(\log n)$ that is not correctable by efficient coding schemes of rate $R < 1 - m/n - o(1)$.
+The result complements the impossibility of correcting flat distributions for rate $R > 1 - m/n - o(1)$.
+Also, the entropy of $\omega(\log n)$ is optimal since any flat $Z$ with entropy $ O(\log n)$ can be corrected by a polynomial-time coding scheme.

-To derive this result, we use the technique of Wee~\cite{Wee04}, which is based on the \emph{reconstruction paradigm} of Gennaro and Trevisan~\cite{GT00}.
-We use his technique for the problem of error correction.
-We show that if a samplable distribution with a sampler $S$ is efficiently correctable, then the function of $S$ has a short description, and thus, by a counting argument, efficient coding schemes cannot correct every samplable distribution with membership test.

-This negative result seems counterintuitive.
-In general, constructing low-rate codes seems to be easier than high-rate codes.
-However, the result implies the impossibility of constructing low-rate codes.
-The reason for such a result is that the reconstruction paradigm crucially uses the fact that some function can be described shortly.
-In our case, we use the fact that functions for samplable errors can be described shortly if the errors are correctable by coding schemes with short descriptions.
-Since low-rate codes have short descriptions, the result can be applied to low-rate codes.

-\ignore{ \paragraph{Errors from small-biased distributions.} A distribution is called \emph{small-biased} if it is indistinguishable from a uniform distribution by linear functions.
-We show that $\delta$-biased distributions are not correctable for rate $R > 1 - (2\log(1/\delta)+1)/n$.
-This result follows from the fact that small-biased distributions can be used for keys of the one-time pad for high-entropy messages, which was established by Dodis and Smith~\cite{DS05}. }
+\paragraph{Positive results.} As a positive result, we show that if the set of error vectors forms a linear subspace, then every error in the set can be corrected by an efficient coding scheme with optimal rate.